Intervention/docs/image/v4/getting-started/formats.md

 #### Functional String Format

-Color formats in the functional notation are also supported as shown in the following example.
+Color formats in string format for example in the functional notation are also readable using `Intervention\Image\Color::parse()` as shown in the following example.

 ```php
 use Intervention\Image\Color;